SelenaMart28/finalproject/README.md

 ![Cisneros_2008_Data_Matrix](https://github.com/SelenaMart28/finalproject/blob/master/Cisneros2008DataMatrix.JPG?raw=true)

 This data matrix was converted into a text file using an OCR, and then this character information was put into Nexus format.
 This data (in Nexus format) is included in the files of this repository.
+The tree shown belown was rendered in IcyTree for visualization of the procolophonid phylogeny from Cisneros 2008.
+This is the original tree, formed from a .nex file that used the data matrix given in Cisneros 2008 (this data matrix was included in-text, but was not included as a separate file in any supplementals, to this student's chagrin).

 ![Cisneros_2008_Procolophonid_Data_Matrix_Icytree](https://github.com/SelenaMart28/finalproject/blob/master/Cisneros2008ProcolophonidDataMatrixIcyTree.jpeg)

+Once this character information was in Nexus format, I then input the file in IQTree using the Grace cluster provided by Yale University.
+After this tree was rendered by IQTree, I then created a second .nex file that included my data (in the data matrix).
+Because I did not have tooth width and length data for all of the specimens included in this tree, I put ? to label data as missing, as is standard in the Nexus format.
+After this was completed, I input this .nex file into IQTree.

+Following this, I then began to use the BioGeoBears package on the Grace cluster.

 ## Results